attack-monkey/App-Wide-Functional-JS/README.md

 Pure functions
 --------------

-In a functional program, a pure function exhibit the following characteristics...
+In a functional program, a pure function exhibits the following characteristics...

 - They only refer to paramaters that were passed into the function - no outside variables
 - They don't alter any paramaters that is passed in